-1. Coordination of Refugee Medical Screening Program.
-45 CFR 400.5(f)
+- 1. Coordination of Refugee Medical Screening Program.
+45 CFR 400.5(f) - a.

-a.
 The Minnesota Department of Human Services implements the Refugee Medical Screening program through an interagency agreement with the Minnesota Department of Health.
 The Minnesota Department of Health coordinates the Refugee Medical Screening program and works with local refugee resettlement agencies, local public health offices, and community based agencies to identify newly arrived primary and secondary refugees in need of care.

-Local resettlement agencies directly refer each new primary arrival to a designated local public health contact in the county of residence along with biodata forms and any medical information received from overseas, with a copy attached to the Minnesota Department of Health.
+Local resettlement agencies directly refer each new primary arrival to a designated local public health contact in the county of residence along with biodata forms and any medical information received from overseas, with a copy sent to the Minnesota Department of Health.
 A nurse at the Department of Health reviews medical records and assists local refugee resettlement agencies to interpret medical information.
 Information is entered into a Minnesota Department of Health database and the local public health contact in the county of residence is notified.

 Referrals for secondary migrants come to the Minnesota Department of Health from various sources including local resettlement affiliates, local public health departments, private clinics, local service providers, and other states.
-The Minnesota Department of Health confirms screening status from the previous state of residence and requests records, as appropriate, to complete screening and generates notification for local public health the county of residence.
+The Minnesota Department of Health requests overseas medical records and confirms screening status from the previous state of residence.
+When appropriate, the Minnesota Department of Health then follows up with the notifying agency to complete screening and generates notification for local public health in the county of residence.